Skip to main content

 Why Choose All Well for Garage Conversions in Crystal Palace?

 Crystal Palace's housing mix changes with the gradient.
 The Victorian terraces lower down generally have no garage to convert.
 The 1920s-1950s detached and semi-detached properties on the higher streets towards Sydenham Hill often have integral or attached garages that homeowners rarely use for parking.
-Converting that space into a home office, extra bedroom, or self-contained annexe is the cheapest way to add a usable ground-floor room in SE19. £15,000-£25,000 for a single garage conversion, less than the cost of a single-storey rear extension and faster to deliver because the structure already exists.
+Converting that space into a home office, extra bedroom, or self-contained annexe adds a usable ground-floor room in SE19 faster than a single-storey rear extension, because the structure already exists.

 Every project comes with a fixed-price contract, single project manager, and full certification including Building Control sign-off.